juantd25/cec-tapias-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

+## Install Nodejs for npm packages

+Navigate to `https://nodejs.org/es/` download and install

 ## Install dependencies

-Run `npm install` for install Nodejs dependencies
+Run `npm install` for install Nodejs dependencies and Run `npm install -g @angular/cli` for install Angular cli

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding